 |

-Here's the pinout for the CT5 audio amplifier X3 connector:
+Here's the pinout for the CT5 audio amplifier X3 connector (with RPO UQS):

-Only the bold pin numbers are present in the LLJ harness.
+Only the bold pins are present in the LLJ harness.
+Essentially the six pins from the microphones are left out.

 Craig Leres